 One of few male clarsach players in Scotland, Neil Wood was born in the small village of Neilston, thirty minutes south of Glasgow and began playing at the age of six.
-Having been taught by internationally renowned lever harpist and traditional musician Rachel Hair for over 10 years, Neil is currently studying a BMus in Traditional Music at the Royal Conservatoire of Scotland where he receives clarsach tuition from Heather Downie, Corrina Hewat and Karen Marshalsay.
-He is passionate about Scottish traditional music – specifically music from the Gaelic, Highland and West Coast traditions with a particular interest in historical music and the research, preservation and playing of ancient repertoire on both the gut and wire strung harp.
+Having been taught by internationally renowned lever harpist and traditional musician Rachel Hair for over 10 years, Neil is currently in his honours year of a BMus(Hons) Traditional Music (Traditional Harp) at the Royal Conservatoire of Scotland where he has received tuition from Heather Downie, Corrina Hewat and now specialist wire-strung harp tuition from Karen Marshalsay.
+He is passionate about Scottish traditional music – specifically music from the Gaelic, Highland and West Coast traditions with a particular interest in historical music and the research, preservation and playing of ancient repertoire on both the gut and wire-strung harp.

 In addition to this Neil has been involved with various large projects including the Phil Cunningham Highlands and Islands Suite as part of the Celtic Connections festival, performing as part of a 200 piece ensemble in the Glasgow Royal Concert Hall.